AmirShkolnik/DivingCenter/README_v.0.1.md

 The color palette is carefully curated to create a harmonious and visually appealing experience, capturing the essence of coffee culture while maintaining a modern and inviting aesthetic.
 The deep blues and grays establish a cozy ambiance, while the warm browns and vibrant accents evoke the rich flavors and aromas of coffee.

-This color scheme not only enhances the visual appeal of Cups Of Joy but also supports usability and accessibility, guiding users through the platform and creating a welcoming environment for coffee enthusiasts to explore, connect, and indulge in their passion.
+This color scheme not only enhances the visual appeal of Diving Center but also supports usability and accessibility, guiding users through the platform and creating a welcoming environment for coffee enthusiasts to explore, connect, and indulge in their passion.

 ## Fonts

-The font choices for **Cups Of Joy** are carefully curated to create a warm, inviting, and coffee-inspired atmosphere.
+The font choices for **Diving Center** are carefully curated to create a warm, inviting, and coffee-inspired atmosphere.
 By leveraging the power of typography, we aim to enhance the user experience and immerse our visitors in the rich world of coffee culture.

 ### Google Fonts

-**Travel Space** utilizes fonts from  [Google Fonts](doc/fonts/roboto-fonts.png), a library of open-source font families, ensuring easy integration and accessibility across various devices and platforms.
+**Diving Center** utilizes fonts from  [Google Fonts](doc/fonts/roboto-fonts.png), a library of open-source font families, ensuring easy integration and accessibility across various devices and platforms.

 #### Roboto
 - **Usage:** Body text, descriptions, and content.

 - **Characteristics:** Clean, modern, and highly legible, with a friendly and approachable design.

-- **Reason for Selection:** Roboto's simple yet elegant style perfectly complements the cozy and welcoming vibe of Cups Of Joy.
+- **Reason for Selection:** Roboto's simple yet elegant style perfectly complements the cozy and welcoming vibe of Diving Center.
 Its readability ensures that our content is easily consumable, allowing coffee enthusiasts to immerse themselves in the stories and experiences we share.

 [Roboto on Google Fonts](https://fonts.google.com/specimen/Roboto)